Freelance Websites

 2. How do freelance sites work?

-Freelancing websites operate as a link or medium for clients having work to find skilled freelancers for their projects.
+Freelancing websites operate as a link or medium for clients to find skilled freelancers for their projects.
 They simply bring together clients and freelancers.

 3. Do freelancing websites provide jobs?